FluBBaOfWard/NitroSwan/README.md

 			Max: Games can run up to 4 times normal speed (might change).
 			50%: Game runs at half speed.
 		Autoload State: Toggle Savestate autoloading.
-			Automagically load the savestate associated with the current game.
+			Automagically load the savestate associated with the selected game.
 		Autoload NVRAM: Toggle EEPROM/SRAM autoloading.
-			Automagically load the EEPROM/SRAM associated with the current game.
+			Automagically load the EEPROM/SRAM associated with the selected game.
 		Autosave Settings: This will save settings when leaving menu if any changes are made.
 		Autopause Game: Toggle if the game should pause when opening the menu.